sanadhis/bank_sampah/README.md

 ## Owner

-- Prof. Bondan T. Sofyan (Leader of the Team)
+- Prof. Bondan T. Sofyan (Leader of the Team and Social Activity)